 What is the GED cost in Massachusetts?

-In Massachusetts, the GED testing fee is $125 or $31,25 per subtest when taken at one of Massachusetts’ testing sites.
+In Massachusetts, the GED and HiSE exams are free for state residents, including two free retakes.
+In Massachusetts, the regular GED testing fee is $125 or $31,25 per subtest when taken at one of Massachusetts’ testing sites.
 Online GED testing costs $37.25 per subtest (or $149 for the entire GED battery).
 Bear in mind, however, that you must also buy 4 GED Ready tests for, in total, $28!
 Onsego’s My Advantage students get four GED Ready tests at no cost at all!

 For more information: